Improve and simplify AWS and Kubernetes infrastructure management

 There are many advantages to using Orchestration tools:

-Helm is a Kubernetes package manager that deploys applications as versioned, reusable charts.
-It is used to standardize releases, reduce manual YAML management, and make Kubernetes deployments repeatable across environments.
+Helm is a package manager for Kubernetes that installs, upgrades, and rolls back applications using versioned charts.
+It is used to standardize deployments, reduce repetitive YAML, and make releases repeatable across environments.

-Helm is a strong fit when teams need consistent, parameterized deployments for many services or environments.
-Trade-offs include template complexity for large charts and the need for disciplined chart design to avoid hard-to-debug rendering issues.
+Helm is a strong fit for organizations operating many services or clusters that need standardized, parameterized deployments.
+Trade-offs include template complexity for large charts and the need for disciplined chart structure and testing to avoid hard-to-debug rendering behavior.

-Common alternatives include Kustomize, Jsonnet, and GitOps tools such as Argo CD or Flux that can deploy Helm charts as part of a broader continuous delivery workflow.
+Common alternatives include Kustomize and GitOps controllers such as Argo CD and Flux, which can also deploy Helm charts as part of a broader continuous delivery workflow.

 Our experience with Helm helped us build repeatable deployment patterns, chart libraries, and operational playbooks that reduce the day-to-day effort of shipping and maintaining applications on Kubernetes for our clients.